 In compliance with Arkansas law, all associate degree students are tested on their learning in the general education curriculum.
 Students who complete 45-60 hours in the Associate of Science degree program will be tested prior to graduation for proficiency in mathematics, writing, reading, and scientific reasoning.
-Students eligible for the graduate end of program assessment will be notified of testing dates and times.
-Testing dates will also be published in the Academic Calendar.
+Students eligible for the graduate end of program assessment (WorkKeys®) will be notified of testing dates and times.
 Students attending Arkansas public colleges and universities must present test scores in order to continue their education above the sophomore level.